 The best dermatologists in Omaha know that there are several complications that can occur from hemangiomas.

 The most common complication is ulceration and can occur in hemangiomas anywhere on the body.
 With ulceration, the hemangioma grows so quickly that it outgrows its own blood supply and the overlying skin breaks down leaving an open sore.
 The primary problem with this is that this skin wound can become infected and can be very painful for babies.
-Surprisingly, despite their red color, substantial bleeding as a complication is not something we see when it comes to hemangiomas.
+Surprisingly, despite their bright red color, substantial bleeding as a complication is not something we see when it comes to hemangiomas.

 Head & Neck Area

 However, based on their location we can encounter other even more serious complications.
 Especially on the head and neck area we worry about hemangiomas on or near certain important structures, because due to the rapid growth in the first year of life sometimes they can interfere with these structures.
 One example is hemangiomas on eyelids.
-If these grow substantially and block vision, rarely a hemangioma could cause permanent issues with eyesight.
+If these grow rapidly and block vision, rarely a hemangioma could cause permanent issues with eyesight.
 On the lips or around the nose a hemangioma may grow and block off the mouth/airway leading to breathing or eating issues.

 Despite all these concerns, there are several pieces of good news when it comes to this very common growth.